 We will spay cats in heat, however dogs will be scheduled for 6 weeks after their last day of active bleeding.

-Additional fees may apply for pregnant dogs.
+Additional fees may apply for pregnant or in heat cats and dogs.

 Please visit SPAYCT.ORG's website for other low cost options in and around Connecticut, if our policy doesn't work for you.

 Your pet will be in the care of our highly trained staff during their surgery.
 We cannot allow pet owners to stay while the surgery is being done, but there are many stores, restaurants and libraries in the area.